stardot/beebem-windows/README.txt

   RS423 Destination   - Select where to send the serial port data.
                         Select Microvitec Touch Screen to enable touch screen support.
+                        Select an IP option to route data to a TCP/IP port (see "Serial Port IP Options" above).

 View Menu: